WalkMe’s Must-Reads: June Edition

-Each month we assemble a list of articles we enjoyed reading, from a wide range of topics, including user and customer experience, product and change management, employee productivity, marketing, sales, and more.
+Each month we assemble a list of the most interesting articles across a wide range of topics, including user and customer experience, product and change management, employee productivity, marketing, sales, and more.

 We hope you enjoy reading and learning from these article as much as we did.

 We start off with Jacob Morgan, a well-known writer in the field of developments and futuristic technologies.
 In this article, he discusses a topic which is highly familiar in most work places – the transition from hiring based on previous knowledge, to hiring based on the skill to learn and adapt.
 Nowadays, he says, the emphasis should be on the ability to learn rather than on having the skills to do everything.
 Learn how this shift is reshaping the structure of teams and the employee training dynamic.